-Test Voltage Minimum Insulation Resistance at 1 minute (MΩ)

-(V) New In-service

-Main stator 500 10 5

-PMG stator 500 5 3

-Exciter stator 500 10 5

-Exciter rotor, rectifier & main rotor combined 500 10 5
+Test Voltage Minimum Resistance at (M Minimum Polarisation Index (V) New In-service $(PI = (IR{10min}) / (IR{1min}))$ Medium voltage (MV) stator, 1 to 4.16 kV (each phase) 2500 100 50 2 PMG stator 500 5 3 Exciter stator 500 10 5 Exciter rotor, rectifier & main rotor combined 1000 200 100

-^{1.} Inspect the windings for mechanical damage or discoloration from overheating.
-Clean the insulation if there is hygroscopic dust and dirt contamination.

-2. For main stators:

-- a.
-Disconnect the neutral to earth conductor (if fitted). - b.
-Connect together the three leads of all phase windings (if possible). - c.
-Apply the test voltage from the table between any phase lead and earth. - d.
-Measure the insulation resistance after 1 minute (IR{1min}). - e.
-Discharge the test voltage with an earth rod for five minutes. - f.
-If the measured insulation resistance is less than the minimum acceptable value, dry the insulation, then repeat the method. - g.
-Reconnect neutral to earth conductor (if fitted). - 3.
+- 1. Inspect the windings for mechanical damage, discoloration from overheating, condensation, hygroscopic dust and dirt.
+Clean the insulation of dirt contamination. - 2.
+For Medium Voltage (MV) main stators: - a.
+Separate the three neutral leads. - b.
+Connect together both ends of each phase winding (if possible). - c.
+Ground two phases to earth. - d.
+Apply the test voltage from the table between the non-grounded phase and earth. - e.
+Measure the insulation resistance after 1 minute (IR{1min}). - f.
+Measure the insulation resistance after 10 minutes (IR{10min}). - g.
+Discharge the test voltage with an earth rod for five minutes. - h.
+Calculate the polarization index (PI = $(IR{10min}) / (IR{1min})$) - i.
+Test the other two phases in turn. - j.
+If the equivalent insulation resistance or polarization index is less than the minimum acceptable values, dry the insulation, then repeat the method. - k.
+Remove the connections made for testing and reconnect the neutral leads. - 3.
 For PMG and exciter stators, and combined exciter and main rotors: - a.
 Connect together both ends of the winding (if possible). - b.
 Apply the test voltage from the table between the winding and earth. - c.
 Measure the insulation resistance after 1 minute (IR{1min}). - d.
 Discharge the test voltage with an earth rod for five minutes. - e.
-If the measured insulation resistance is less than the minimum acceptable value, dry the insulation, then repeat the method. - f.
+If the equivalent insulation resistance is less than the minimum acceptable value, dry the insulation, then repeat the method. - f.
 Repeat the method for each winding. - g.
 Remove the connections made for testing.